-- Receivables and Creditors include GST receivable and payable.
-Except in relation to input taxed activities revenues and operativities. - Except in relation to input taxed activities, revenues and operating expenditures exclude GST receivable and payable. - Non-current assets and capital expenditures include GST net of any recoupment. - Amounts included in the Statement of Cash Flows are disclosed on a gross basis.
+- Receivables and Creditors include GST receivable and payable. - Except in relation to input taxed activities, revenues and operating expenditures exclude GST receivable and payable. - Non-current assets and capital expenditures include GST net of any recoupment. - Amounts included in the Statement of Cash Flows are disclosed on a gross basis.